 Install Microsoft PowerShell on Manjaro Linux

-As expected, there is no dedicated package for Manjaro Linux.
-But thanks to the community, we can transform other official packages into a native one that will perform the installation.
+There is no dedicated package for Manjaro Linux.
+But thanks to the community, you can transform other official packages into a native one that will perform the installation.

 helper, which is a helper to install applications that are not present in the Manjaro repositories.